 Rec. max. power: 120 Watts R.M.S per Channel

 Rec. min. power: 20 Watts R.M.S per Channel

-The Grand Monument Reference features heavy lead lining to all exterior surfaces.
+The Grand Monument features heavy lead lining to all interior surfaces.
 The same heavy bracing is used, but all areas between the bracing are covered by a unique sandwich lining.
 Heavy acoustic felt is used to separate the heavy lead sheet from the cabinetry.
 A further layer of heavy acoustic felt is placed over the lead and the entire sandwich is stapled to the walls of the cabinet.
 This result is what is effectively a box within a box.
 Wrapping the outside of the speaker is similar to knocking on a brick.
 This totally inert cabinet construction results in the ultimate sound reproduction.